DarkaMaul/fluffy-octo-train/docs/contact.md

 ## Technical point

-This travel blog is written using Mkdocs, with the theme Material for MkDocs.
+This travel blog is written using MkDocs, with the theme Material for MkDocs.
+It is hosted on Cloudflare Pages using their GitHub integration and the images are provided by Cloudinary CDN.

 Several scripts are present in the repository to help create and maintain this blog:

 * A Python script to clean the GPX track elevations data and query Google Elevation API ;
 * A Python script using `Pillow`, an image processing library, to optimize the sizes of the pictures used in the blog ;
+* Some random helpers to convert the image using Cloudinary API.

 The scripts are under an [Apache-2](https://www.apache.org/licenses/LICENSE-2.0) licensing scheme.